NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 ![](../images/Holey-wvg-cavity-Q.png)
 </center>

 The results, shown above, are exactly what we expected: at first, an exponential increase of $Q$ with `N`, and then a saturation at $Q_r \approx 8750$.
-However, when we look at the `harminv` output for larger `N`, something strange happens—it starts to find *more modes*!
+However, when we look at the `harminv` output for larger `N`, something strange happens &mdash; it starts to find *more modes*!
 For example, at `N=16`, the output is:

 ```
 harminv0:, frequency, imag. freq., Q, |amp|, amplitude, error